StockSharp/doc/en/topics/hydra/server_mode/settings.md

 - **FIX server** \- switch [Hydra](../../hydra.md) to server mode, distributing live trading and historical data via the FIX protocol.

-  In this settings section, the user configures the connection for working with sources:
+  In this section, you configure the connection for working with sources:
   1. **ConvertToLatin** \- convert Cyrillic to Latin
   2. **QuotesInterval** \- quotes update period
   3. **TransactionSession** \- setting of a trading session.
 Setting up for trading via the [Hydra](../../hydra.md) program.

-     The setting allows to set up: Dialect of the FIX protocol, Sender and Recipient, Data format and other settings.
+     This setting allows you to configure Dialect of the FIX protocol, Sender and Recipient, Data format and other settings.
 See [FIXServer properties](https://doc.stocksharp.ru/html/Properties_T_StockSharp_Fix_FixServer.htm) for details.
   4. **MarketDataSession** \- settings for transfer of market data received using [Hydra](../../hydra.md).
-See Подробнее см.
-[FIXServer properties](https://doc.stocksharp.ru/html/Properties_T_StockSharp_Fix_FixServer.htm) for details.
+See [FIXServer properties](https://doc.stocksharp.ru/html/Properties_T_StockSharp_Fix_FixServer.htm) for details.
   5. **KeepSubscriptionsOnDisconnect** \- keeping subscriptions when disconnected from the source.
   6. **DeadSessionCleanupInterval** \- after what time interval the information will be cleared if the connection is disconnected.
 - **Authorization** \- authorization to gain access to the Hydra server